connar/connar.github.io/content/about.md

 }
 ```

 Hi!
+Im connar.
+Im 22 and I am learning various cybersecurity topics and experimenting with different random tools I stumble upon.
+I am mainly into malware stuff (analysis and dev) but also into forensics.
+To be honest, I am no expert, but I am trying to apply the Feynman's technique which helps me a lot to memorize and better understand the stuff I am learning (thus, this blog).
-Im connar, a 22 yo learning various cybersecurity topics and playing around with different tools.
-Im mainly into malware stuff (analysis, development) but also into forensics.
-I really like making challenges (in the form of a CTF challenge) that are based on real world stuff (CVEs etc).
-This is basically like a journal into my journey of knowledge, keeping track of what I have learned and that may seem useful to any of you that are reading it.
-Obviously, my posts are things I read from other authors or youtube/other sources and just try them myself, so why not write a post about it (so all credits do not go to me lol).
-Last but not least, I will be creating challenges and solving them to this blog, showcasing real world scenarions.
-Basically, im applying Feynman Technique:P
+I also really like making CTF challenges, some of which you are going to see here in this blog:)
+This is basically a journal into my journey into cybersecurity, keeping track of what I have learned and stuff that may seem useful to any of you that are reading it.
+Obviously, my posts and things I read from other authors and just try to try them myself, so credits go to them:)

-Hope you stick around, have fun!
+That's a wrap I think.
+Hope you stick around, have fun:)